0815Sailsman/CovDefense/README.md

 - [x] Separate GUI and engine
 - [x] Rework buttons and towers to load their data from files
 - [x] Load towers from file
+- [x] Switch IDEs from Java-Editor to IntellIJ

 ## Sigma-Update (Content Update) ##
 - [ ] New skins